Purchasing A Travel Backpack

 Replacement for Luggage

-International Backpacking or Trekking
+International Travel and Trekking

 If you are planning to spend some time overseas, a rolling suitcase just won't do.
 Backpacks have long been a favorite item of long-term international adventurers.
 If you're planning a trip across South America, Europe, or Asia, buying a dedicated travel backpack rather than a backcountry backpacking backpack makes a lot of sense.
 Backpacking packs typically aren't as easy to get in and out of and don't come with the features that make for efficient air travel.
-The Cotopaxi Allpa has an excellent blend of features for all types of travel, from comfort to organization, durability, and even style.

 Quick Weekend Trips